aqc1/BatchObfuscator/README.md

 # BatchObfuscator

-`obfuscate.py`: A simple python script to obfuscate batch commands.
+`obfuscate.py`: A simple Python script to obfuscate batch commands.
+`obfuscate.go`: A Golang alternative.

-1) Run the `obfuscate.py` script.
+1) Run the `obfuscate.py` script, or compile a binary from `obfuscate.go`.

 2) Enter in a command to obfuscate